enkidevs/curriculum/lua/lua-core/tables-in-lua-i/arrays-in-lua-ii.md

 ## Practice

-Which of the following is a correct way to create an array in Lua?
+Which of the following is the correct way to create an array in Lua?

 ```lua
 -- a)